jenkinsci/graphql-server-plugin/README.md

 ## TODO

-[] Create whoami function to output who you are
+[ ] Create whoami function to output who you are
+[ ] Remove allFreestyleJobs, and just allow class to be passed into allJobs [ ] Remove hacked in security stuff entirely (mostly commented out atm) [ ] Add allBuildsForJobs?
+[ ] Add allTestsForJobs?

 ## "Feature Complete" query

 ```
 query {